 Four drivers with “Type A” personalities – some with previous bad-blood with each other – is presumed to be a recipe for disaster for Stewart-Haas Racing this season.

-Instead, it might well be the secret to the organization’s success.
+Instead, it may well be the secret to the organization’s success.

-SHR expands from three to four Sprint Cup Series teams, with Danica Patrick and team co-owner Tony Stewart returning from last season and additions Kevin Harvick and Kurt Busch.
+SHR expands from three to four teams in the Sprint Cup Series, with Danica Patrick and team co-owner Tony Stewart returning from last season and new additions Kevin Harvick and Kurt Busch.

-The combination of Patrick, who struggled through her rookie season, with three drivers known for run-ins with NASCAR – and sometimes with each other – has raised questions about the group’s ability to work together.
+The combination of Patrick, who struggled through her rookie season, with three drivers known for run-ins with NASCAR – and sometimes each other in their respective careers – has raised questions about the group’s ability to work together.

 “I think what everyone is overlooking is we have four Alpha drivers here with Alpha personalities.
 The great thing is we have the advantage of understanding each other,” said Stewart, who has been cleared to race next month at Daytona International Speedway.
 Stewart broke two bones in his right leg in a wreck in a sprint car race last summer.

 “I think we’re a great support system for each other,” he said.
 “Every one of us have had our battles with each other or with (the media) or whatever the group is.
 We all understand and can relate.